Ghost Towns and Mines

 One common problem even among people who wouldn’t normally commit other forms of vandalism, is the burning of wood from old buildings.
 If you really want a campfire, collect some deadwood, or bring your own.

-Behave Responsibly: Don’t go to these places expecting to get drunk or stoned or carry on in a reckless manner.
-You want to “party”, fine, just do it somewhere else, there’s plenty of open desert for that.
+Behave Responsibly: Don’t go to these places to get drunk or stoned or carry on in a reckless manner.
+There’s plenty of open desert for that.
 Illicit or obnoxious behavior can lead to damage of these sites, or unwanted government intrusion and restrictions.
 I’ve seen some sites which have been bulldozed by the BLM due to being trashed by drunken idiots or used for meth labs, etc.

 Extremists: The Sierra Club and other environmental extremists, including many politicians and bureaucrats, are the Number One threat to the exploration and enjoyment of the desert and its historic sites.
 Whereas vandals can only damage or destroy specific features, the Sierra Club and their cronies in government can close off vast areas forever, effectively wiping them out of existence.
 They will not be satisfied until every last inch of land is locked up.
 DO NOT SUPPORT THESE GROUPS OR THEIR POLITICIANS!!!